North Carolina State Defense Militia

+The North Carolina State Defense Militia is the currently inactive state defense force of North Carolina.

 World War II

 The North Carolina State Guard was officially established as a state defense force on 27 February 1941 when the North Carolina National Guard was mobilized into federal service during World War II.
 The State Guard actually began organizing in early February with the appointment of officers, and the mustered strength reached a high of 2,128 by 1944.
 With the return of the National Guard, units began being inactivated in 1946, and the State Guard was completely disbanded by July 1947.

 Reactivation

 The North Carolina State Defense Militia (NCSDM) was reactivated by North Carolina Governor James G. Martin in February 1988.

 The NC State Defense Militia operated under Chapter 127A of the North Carolina General Statutes, and as such, is a distinct unit from the NC National Guard.

 The NCSDM participated in operations for Hurricane Hugo in 1989 and members filled in for National Guard troops while they were deployed for the Persian Gulf War in 1990–91.
 Other actions were during coastal storms and an outbreak of tornadoes in King, North Carolina.

 Due to the temporary suspension in 1996, the NCSDM was never officially re-activated by the North Carolina governors elected since April 1996.